Targeting relative risk heterogeneity with causal forests: Introduction

+However, the node-splitting criterion in causal forests targets heterogeneity in the additive or absolute Risk Difference (RD) between subgroups.
+In certain contexts, a preferable approach is to target heterogeneity in the multiplicative or relative Risk Ratio (RR).
+The RR has been found to extrapolate more effectively across populations \citep{deeks_issues_2002, furukawa_can_2002}, meaning that heterogeneity in the RR may be more indicative of a true difference in treatment efficacy \citep{sun_how_2014, spiegelman_evaluating_2017}.

+In addition, the RD over-emphasizes individuals with a high baseline risk level \citep{kent_assessing_2010}.
+As a result, HTE estimates based on RD could be biased towards high-risk individuals, and spuriously identify prognostic covariates that are related to baseline risk, rather than predictive covariates that indicate treatment heterogeneity.
+Targeting the RR instead can improve statistical power, especially in scenarios where there is large variation in individual baseline risk, by weighting all individuals equally regardless of risk level.

 We therefore aim to adjust the structure of causal forests such that the RR can be chosen as the quantity of interest.
-We present a novel method that uses generalized linear model (GLM) comparison as the basis for the forest splitting rule.
-Changing the link function of the GLM allows for different quantities to be targeted.
-This is implemented as an update to the \textbf{grf} software package in R \citep{Tibshirani2023}, with code available at \textit{https://github.com/vshirvaikar/rrcf}.
+We present a novel method that uses exhaustive generalized linear model (GLM) comparison as the basis for the forest splitting rule.
+By fitting a GLM with an interaction term between the treatment and every possible candidate split in succession, we identify the split that induces the most significant heterogeneity in the treatment effect.
+Changing the link function of the GLM then allows for quantities other than the RD, such as the RR, to be targeted.
+Our approach is implemented as an update to the \texttt{grf} software package in \texttt{R} \citep{tibshirani_grf_2023}, available at \texttt{https://github.com/vshirvaikar/rrcf}.

+Previous partitioning approaches such as RECPAM \citep{ciampi_recpam_1988} have implemented an exhaustive model-based search, but never in the causal setting, or with a focus on RR.
+We additionally note the recent body of work on ``model-based forests'', which identify the optimal split by fitting a model within each node of a decision tree \citep{zeileis_model-based_2008, seibold_model-based_2016}.
+However, the mechanism and motivation of this approach are fundamentally different: model-based forests fit a single model within each node in order to simultaneously estimate prognostic and predictive effects, while we fit several models within each node for the purpose of identifying the optimal split.

-The remainder of this report is organized as follows.
-In Section 2, we motivate the importance of relative risk.
-In Section 3, we present our proposed methodology and demonstrate how it fits into the causal forest framework.
-In Section 4, we validate our forest on simulated data, and in Section 5, we present real-world results on the LEADER clinical trial.
+The remainder of this article is organized as follows.
+We present the problem setting in Section 2, and motivate the importance of relative risk in Section 3.
+In Section 4, we review existing forest-based methods for HTE estimation, and in Section 5, we present our proposed methodology and demonstrate how it fits into the causal forest framework.
+Section 6 validates our approach on simulated data.
+Section 7 provides an application to real-world data from the LEADER clinical trial, and Section 8 concludes the paper.